 Imagine you’re fresh out of school.
 You’ve landed your first job and moved into an apartment of your own.
-After carefully crafting a budget that accounts for every dollar of your salary, you can pay your bills and even put away a little bit into savings each week.
+After carefully crafting a budget (we recommend using Personal Capital) that accounts for every dollar of your salary, you can pay your bills and even put away a little bit into savings each week.
 All in all, you think you’re doing pretty well.

 Then, without warning, you get laid off.
 All that income you’ve budgeted is gone.
 You can’t even collect unemployment because you haven’t been working long enough.

 Though your income is gone, your expenses aren’t.
 You still have rent to pay, food to buy, electricity bills, phone payments – all coming due while you frantically search for work.
 Within a few months, those bills have eaten up your savings.
 For the first time in your life, you have to worry about how you’re going to manage to keep a roof over your head.